hungryjh/JH-Fractals/README.md

 # JH-Fractals
-Small program to interactively generate fractals in a pygame window
+Small program to interactively generate pretty fractal trees in a pygame window

+How To Use:
+Mouse poisition in window are used to determine fractal parameters

+Requirements: Python, pygame (pip install pygame)